synesthesiam/voice2json/docs/whitepaper.md

 * Add virtual start/stop sentence words (`<s>`, `</s>`)
     * The language model will now capture statistics about which words frequently occur at the beginning and end of sentences
 * Use sliding time windows
-    * Fragments are stitched together using overlapping windows that take statistics into accout
+    * Fragments are stitched together using overlapping windows that take statistics into account
 * Break audio at long pauses or assume single sentence
     * You need to know where to insert `<s>` and `</s>`.